Disappearance of Maya Millete: Disappearance and searches

 On January 7, 2021, Millete was last seen at the family's house around 5 in the evening; she had called a divorce attorney earlier that day.
 The following day, Larry Millete was observed on video backing their black Lexus GX 460 into a position where the rear of the vehicle could not be seen on camera.
 Larry claimed that he drove the Lexus to Solana Beach with one of their children that day; the vehicle was later impounded by the Chula Vista Police Department.
 Maya's relatives came to check on her on January 8 but were told by Larry that she had remained locked in a room by herself since the previous day.
 When they returned the following morning and insisted Larry open the door, they found the room empty with no sign of her.
 Millete's sister, Maricris Drouaillet, then filed a missing persons report with the Chula Vista Police Department.
-Millete is presumed to be dead.
+On January 9, Larry spoke to a neighbor saying that he took the Lexus to Anza-Borrego Desert State Park, and asked the neighbor to detail the vehicle.
+Maya Millete is presumed to be dead.

 On January 13, 2021, volunteers searched Mount San Miguel Park for Millete.
 On January 23, 2021, investigators conducted a search warrant at Millete's home, searching for clues or any evidence that would point to the cause of her disappearance or possible whereabouts.
 In January, Maya's relatives hired a private investigator to assist in finding her.
 On February 5, 2021, the Chula Vista Police Department and Millete's family held a briefing to encourage the public to look for her.
 Skeletal remains were found in Orange County that were thought to be Millete's remains, but this was proven false, and the remains were then said to be that of a male.
 Later on the remains were proven to be animal bones.

 Additional searches for Maya Millete were conducted by volunteers in February at the Glamis sand dunes, March near Lower Otay Lake, and May in National City and at an abandoned golf course in Chula Vista.
 In late July, at an event celebrating Filipino-American Friendship Day, an effort was made to increase awareness of the continued search for Maya.
 In late October, searches were conducted near the Salton Sea, Fish Creek, and Glamis.
 Up until his arrest in late October, Larry Millete had not participated in any of the searches.
 In early November, searchers returned to Glamis sand dunes; the area of Imperial Gables was also searched in November.
 Searches for Maya continue to occur weekly through December.
 On 8 January 2022, a prayer vigil was held commemorating a year of Maya Millete being missing, and searches continued in January including the use of ground penetrating drones.
 Searches for Maya continued into 2022, with searches occurring at least in August, and September.